RubyLearning/blog/content/post/2015/07/23/62nd_Ruby_Core_Batch.md

 ## Dates

-The course starts on **Saturday, 27th June 2015** and runs for seven weeks.
+The course starts on **Saturday, 9th of August 2015** and runs for seven weeks.

 ## How do I register and pay the course fees?